Padmasana - Lotus pose

 Between the eyebrows (Bhrumadhya Drishti) or the tip of the nose (Nasagra Drishti)

-The half lotus is the most common variation in which one foot is bent and resting on the floor while the other is bent and resting on the other foot as it should be in lotus position.
+The half lotus is the most common variation in which one foot is bent and resting on the floor while the other is bent and resting on the other foot as it should be in lotus posture.
 This variation is easy and ideal for beginners who meditate for a long period of time because it is not very tiring.

 This asana originates from the traditional Hindi cultures of meditation.
 It has been performed for many centuries and is believed to be the ultimate yoga pose.
 It has been said in traditional texts to destroy all diseases and awaken kundalini energy.
 It has been used in yoga, Hindu, Buddhist, and Jain Traditions.